Del Mar, California

-The town has a wealthy population along the coast and the bluffs above the ocean.
-These properties are very vulnerable to climate change, which has caused sea level rise and subsequent coastal erosion.
-The transportation infrastructure is under threat.
-The city has a climate change adaptation plan which notably excludes the option of a managed retreat, although the strategy was recommended by the California Coastal Commission in 2019.
+The San Diego County Fair is an annual fair held at the Del Mar Fairgrounds.
+Horse racing is hosted at the Del Mar Racetrack every summer.

 History

 Del Mar was first settled in the early 1880s by Theodore M. Loop, a railroad official, and his wife Ella.
 Ella gave the site its name, inspired by Bayard Taylor's poem "The Fight of Paso del Mar".
-In 1885, Del Mar was officially founded after another settler, "Colonel" Jacob Taylor, purchased the land from homesteader Enoch Talbert.
+In 1885, Colonel Jacob Taylor purchased 338 acre from Enoch Talbert, with visions of building a seaside resort for the rich and famous.

+The United States Navy operated a Naval Auxiliary Air Facility for blimps at Del Mar during World War II.